vanshikacy/saas-customer-churn-prediction/README.md

 False negatives (missed churners) are more costly than false positives.
 The classification threshold was lowered to increase recall so that potential churners do not become a blind spot in the system.

----

-**Deployment**

-The final preprocessing + model pipeline is serialized using `joblib`, making it ready for integration into a FastAPI backend for real-time inference.